sourabhdesai/notedrop_backend/README.md

 	    {
 		    success : true,
 		    message : {
-			    ID      : (Array of User Objects for this User of the following form) [
+			    ID      : (Array of User Objects for this User of the following form [
 					    {
 						    username : (String of the username for the friend) ID       : (String of the Database ID for the friend) }
-				    ]
+				    ],…
+			    ),
-			    notes   : (Array of Notes Objects for this user of the following form) [
+			    notes   : (Array of Notes Objects for this user of the following form [
 					    {
 						    text      : (String of Textual Content of Note),